-Most of Japanese people desire to climb Mount Fuji once in their lifetime.
+Most of the Japanese people desire to climb Mount Fuji once in their lifetime.
 Since it became one of the world heritage sites in 2013, Mt.
 Fuji became a more popular spot.

 Today many visitors from all over the world visit Mt.
 Fuji for climbing.
 If you climb Mt.
-Fuji, there is no doubt that your memory of trip to Japan will be unforgettable.
+Fuji, there is no doubt that your memory of the trip to Japan will be unforgettable.

 How to get Mt.
 Fuji from Tokyo by Shinkansen: Miyaguchi route (宮口)

 Take Shinkansen Kodama (こだま) from Tokyo station to Shin-Fuji (新富士).